Independent Texans PAC and the League of Independent Voters recommend the following on Bastrop Ballot Propositions.

 *YES (FOR) on Prop K is especially important:

 Proposition K is about transparency.
 Right now, a voting block of council members – 3 out of 5 — can meet privately to discuss city business, out of the public eye.
-That’s not right.
+That’s all kind of wrong that can be stopped with Prop K. Please share this with your city of Bastrop friends.
 Visit Bastropians for Open Government for more details here.
+Don't BOG transparency down, y'all!

 YES (FOR) on Prop I: